Yodie98/nest_legacy/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-This is a custom component for Home Assistant to integrate a wide range of Nest devices using an unofficial web API.
+This is a custom component for Home Assistant to integrate a wide range of Nest devices using an unofficial web API (combining REST streaming and Protobuf).
 It serves as an alternative to the official Nest integration, providing support for devices not available through Google's official Smart Device Management (SDM) API, such as the Nest Protect, Nest x Yale Lock, and Nest Heat Link.

-This integration provides real-time updates for most sensors and controls by maintaining a persistent connection to the Nest API.
+This integration provides real-time updates for most sensors and controls by maintaining persistent connections to the Nest API.

 ## Why use Nest Legacy?

 The official Home Assistant Nest integration uses Google's Smart Device Management (SDM) API, which has a limited set of supported devices and requires a one-time $5 fee.
-This **Nest Legacy** integration uses the same unofficial API that the Nest mobile and web apps use, offering several key advantages.
+This **Nest Legacy** integration uses the same unofficial APIs that the Nest mobile and web apps use, offering several key advantages.

 ### Comparison with the Official Nest Integration